bugzbit/bugzbit.github.io/_posts/2020-05-17-men-with-heart-diseases-more-vulnerable-than-women-of-getting-infected-with-covid19.md

   - Health
 image: uploads/covid 19.jpg
 featured: false
+keywords: "infections receptor plasma COVID-19"
 ---

 Research shows that men with heart problems have higher concentration of ACE2 , compared to women, which allows COVID-19 virus to easily infect healthy cells.

 ACE2(angiotensin-converting enzyme 2) is a type of protein present in the blood plasma.
 ACE2 is the receptor on the surface of cells.
 The concentration of ACE2 are higher in the lungs hence a major cause of lung disorders when infected with COVID-19

 A Group of 2000+, including men and women, were measured for ACE2 concentrations from 2 groups from 11 European Countries.
-The reassearch suggest though men and women&nbsp; are susceptible to infections equally , but men are more likely to suffer due to infections
+The reassearch suggest though men and women&nbsp; are susceptible to infections equally , but men are more likely to suffer due to infections.

 {% include adunit.html %}